A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Delay Optimal Multiqueue Scheduling with Local and Common Queue Length Information

 where $s(0)=[Q_1(0),\cdots,Q_N(0)]$ is the initial state of the system.
 This is the mean long-term backlog in the system and, as described at the end of Sec.~\ref{secSysMod} can be used as a proxy for mean delay.
-In order to solve this problem, we first cast it as an $\alpha$-discounted cost minimization problem which involves minimizing the cost function
+We first cast the problem as an $\alpha$-discounted cost minimization problem which involves minimizing the total discounted cost

 where $\alpha\in(0,1)$ is the discount factor.
 We will later arrive at the solution to the long-term time averaged cost, (\ref{eqnTACost}), using a limiting procedure with a sequence of optimal policies $\pi_k$ corresponding to a sequence of discount factors $\alpha_k\uparrow1$.
-In what follows, we invoke the results of Propn.~\ref{secExhOpt}, and focus only on $\Pi_g\cap\Pi_e$.
+In what follows, we invoke the results of Prop.~\ref{secExhOpt}, and focus only on $\Pi_g\cap\Pi_e$.